This post may contain affiliate links. Please read our disclosure policy.

 How to Make Poppy Seed Chicken Casserole

-- To make poppy seed chicken, you need about 5 cups of cooked chicken.
+- To make this creamy chicken casserole, you need about 5 cups of cooked chicken.
 Rotisserie chicken works great and cuts your prep time significantly.
 But you can also just boil or bake chicken breasts to have on hand for a recipe like this.
 Chop the cooked chicken into bite-size pieces then set aside.

 - In a large bowl, combine all of the ingredients for the sauce.
 Even though I don’t use it often, this is one dish where I just think nothing is quite as good as cream of chicken soup.
 It sure makes it easy to throw this together on busy nights.
 Mix the condensed soup with some sour cream, parmesan cheese, dried parsley, a little garlic powder, pepper, and poppy seeds.
 Then add the chicken and dump it all into a large 9×13″ baking dish.

 - While I’m getting the chicken ready, I usually hand one of my kids a rolling pin and a bag of Ritz crackers and ask them to smash the crackers for me.
 Then I dump the crushed crackers into a bowl with melted butter and stir them together.

-- Sprinkle the buttery crushed crackers over the chicken filling, then slide the poppy seed chicken casserole into the oven to bake for 35 to 40 minutes until it’s hot and bubbly.
+- Sprinkle the buttery crushed crackers over the chicken mixture, then slide the casserole into the oven to bake for 35 to 40 minutes until it’s hot and bubbly.
 The crushed cracker topping will toast slightly and be a wonderful contrast to the creamy sauce and tender chunks of chicken beneath!